-Deletes existing text authorizing DPS to establish a program for the purposes of establishing border crossing checkpoints to prevent stolen vehicles, farm tractors or implements, construction equipment, aircraft, or watercraft from entering Mexico.
+Deletes existing text authorizing DPS to establish a program for the purpose of establishing border crossing checkpoints to prevent stolen vehicles, farm tractors or implements, construction equipment, aircraft, or watercraft from entering Mexico.

-- (b) Authorizes a checkpoint to established under Subsection (a) if the checkpoint meets certain criteria, including if the checkpoint is operated in such a manner as to prevent firearms, controlled substances, currency, vehicles, tractors or implements, equipment, aircraft, or watercraft that law enforcement authorities have probable cause to believe are unlawfully possessed or being unlawfully and imminently transferred or moved from this state to Mexico from being possessed or transferred or moved to Mexico, rather than if the checkpoint is operated in such a manner to stop only vehicles, tractors or implements, equipment, aircraft, or watercraft for which law enforcement authorities have probable cause to believe is stolen and bound for Mexico. - (c) Authorizes DPS to establish border checkpoints, rather than the border crossing checkpoint program, in conjunction with federal and local law enforcement authorities.
-Authorizes DPS and federal and local law enforcement authorities to share the cost of staffing the checkpoints. - (d) Deletes existing text prohibiting a peace officer at the checkpoint from directing a driver or a passenger in a motor vehicle to leave the vehicle or move the vehicle off the roadway unless the officer has reasonable suspicion or probable cause to believe that the person committed or is committing an offense.
-Deletes existing text authorizing a peace officer to require that each motor vehicle passing through the checkpoint be diverted to a location immediately adjacent to the roadway, if desirable, to ensure safety.

-SECTION 3.
-Amends Section 411.0095, Government Code, effective September 1, 2015, as follows:
+- (b) Authorizes that a checkpoint be established under Subsection (a) if the checkpoint is: - (1)-(3) Makes no changes to these subdivisions; and - (4) operated in such a manner as to prevent firearms, controlled substances, currency, vehicles, tractors or implements, equipment, aircraft, or watercraft that law enforcement authorities have probable cause to believe are unlawfully possessed or being unlawfully and imminently transferred or moved from this state to Mexico from being possessed or transferred or moved to Mexico.
+Deletes existing text authorizing that a checkpoint be established under Subsection (a) if the checkpoint is operated in such a manner as to stop only vehicles, tractors or implements, equipment, aircraft, or watercraft for which law enforcement authorities have probable cause to believe is stolen and bound for Mexico. - (c) Authorizes DPS to establish border checkpoints in conjunction with federal and local law enforcement authorities.
+Authorizes DPS and federal and local law enforcement authorities to share the cost of staffing the checkpoints.
+Deletes existing text authorizing DPS to establish the border crossing checkpoint program in conjunction with local law enforcement authorities.
+Makes a conforming change. - (d) Deletes existing text prohibiting a peace officer at the checkpoint from directing a driver or a passenger in a motor vehicle to leave the vehicle or move the vehicle off the roadway unless the officer has reasonable suspicion or probable cause to believe that the person committed or is committing an offense.
+Deletes existing text authorizing a peace officer to require that each motor vehicle passing through the checkpoint be diverted to a location immediately adjacent to the roadway, if desirable, to ensure safety. - SECTION 3.
+Reenacts Section 411.0095 (Vehicle Theft Checkpoints at Border Crossing), Government Code, effective September 1, 2015.
+Makes no further changes to this section.